 Studies have shown that around 50% of the top million websites on the internet utilize GA.
 This means that most of the time you are online, your information is being sent to Google’s servers.
 This may seem a little alarming to you as there are obvious privacy concerns when that much information is collected when you are browsing the net.

 Fortunately, Google has taken this concern so seriously that it is built into the very design of GA.
 Rather than collecting information about a specific user and tying that to their name, GA instructs its information to be sent anonymously.
 If I visit a site and check three pages, GA’s won’t collect information in the form of ‘Tim Marco visited your site three times’.
 Instead, it will simply tell the site that a user, using a specific keyword, browser, and from a certain region, visited their site three times.

 There are two important takeaways from how GA collects information that should matter to any site owner.

-All in all, the two limitations I’ve mentioned aren’t really major drawbacks for most sites.
+All in all, the two Google Analytics limitations I previously mentioned aren’t really major drawbacks for most sites.
 There are plenty of reasons why the software is used by half of the world’s leading websites.